The different methods

 Ear thermometer

-The eardrum channel offers a very fast temperature reading, but the infrared probe of the thermometer must be able to access the eardrum directly, and several factors can disturb this access:
+The eardrum channel offers a very fast temperature reading, but the infrared probe of the thermometer must be able to access the eardrum directly, and several factors can disturb this access:- Presence of a earwax plug,

 - Eardrum too narrow (this is why this method is not recommended before the age of 2 years),